Theater Audition

 Applicants to the New World School of the Arts BFA Acting or Musical Theatre programs have two options to follow.

 Before continuing below, all NWSA applicants must apply directly to NWSA by completing the free New World School of the Arts Online Application.
+Priority application/audition deadline is March 8, 2025.

 Submit complete application packet here.